 AB: Again, thank you guys so much for sitting down with me.

 Justice League 3000 debuts from DC Comics’ New 52 in December 2013, co-written by Keith Giffen and J.M.
 DeMatteis and illustrated by classic JLA artist Howard Porter.
 In the meantime, you can catch Keith and J.M.’s usual antics monthly with Larfleeze.

-Many thanks to Karen Dorula and Scott Berry for assisting with this interview.
+Many thanks to Karen D. and Scott Berry for assisting with this interview.